cboard-org/cboard-io/_18n/en/help/help.md.md

 Yes!
 When you are editing a board, unlock the screen using the lock symbol.
 Then click the 'edit' symbol on the left hand side (below the 'build' symbol).
 You can then drag the pictogram or folder to wherever you want to put it within the same board.
 See figure below:

 ### How do I select multiple elements to edit?
+The same way you change the ordering of elements in a board, but instead of clicking and dragging, you select the circle inside the pictogram square, and you can choose more than one.
+After doing so, click on the right hand side on the
 ## Export and import

 ### How do I export my board in Cboard?